asmithBox/Additive/README.md

 Choice of language:

 Java was chosen as the language for this task due to the portability provided after compilation to bytecode.
+No